The Lily or the Gild

 At any rate, whether it be her Paris work or as a WWII correspondent or even modeling, the question always arises “what could she have achieved?”
 Could she have been a Henri Cartier-Bresson or Margaret Burke-White?
 Maybe or maybe not but, either way, the Lee Miller story is not what she achieved, but rather what might she have achieved?
 Time inevitably defeats youth and beauty, but achievement requires time and that is precisely what Lee was unable to dedicate.

 It is true that the myth that Lee Miller was particularly or highly successful in any of her ventures dissipates when the gild is stripped, but that does not diminish Lee in the least.
-The absence of fabled success was the result of a choice or inability to dedicate the time or attention demanded by achievement but that, by analogy, is the difference between dining on a smorgasbord over a formal soup to nuts dinner.
+The absence of fabled success was the result of a choice or inability to dedicate the time or attention demanded by achievement but that, by analogy, is the difference between dining on a smorgasbord rather than a formal soup to nuts dinner.

 As stated earlier, Lee, like most people, did not live her life to meet the expectations of historians.
 Many of Lee’s colleagues spent decades pursuing their “nine to five” success (such as Marion Morehouse the New York Vogue model), Man Ray, Cartier-Bresson, Horst P. Horst (who apprenticed with Lee at Vogue), Martha Gellhorn, Bourke-White and so forth.
 Others prefer the smorgasbord where one can sample, taste and move on.
 That is the nub of the question in the Lee Miller story.
 Did she live a life of free will making her choices as she moved forward or was she a slave to addictions and afflictions fostered upon her?
 Unfortunately, the evidence suggests the latter and that is why at the outset a promise was made to strip the gild without damage to “the beauty of the lily” yet reveal its “…tragic beauty…”